 Weak Efforts from Administration

 While India has never been a country to attack first maybe it would be better if the government attacked the impending internal problems and maybe we could have been in a better position.
 However, the reactive approach from the government towards the disgraceful fall of the rupee has failed to yield too many results.
 The sweeping changes in the volatile taxation system in India coupled with demonetization post-effects have been nothing short of catastrophic and have contributed to the rupee seeing new lows.
-Although, the government is improving the taxation system with reforms to the GST registration and GST return procedures.
+Although, the government is improving the taxation system with reforms to the

 Let's take a look at what measures the government has taken so far to curb the fall.